-Universal Support is standard and inclusive practice (early years) and quality first teaching (primary) that includes teaching and practice that benefits all children as well as making reasonable adaptations to support additional needs.
-This provision is set out in the Bristol Ordinarily Available Provision document.
+Universal Support is standard and inclusive practice (early years) and quality first teaching (primary) that includes teaching and practice that benefits all children as well as making

-Universal Support Examples of High Quality Teaching
+Universal Support Examples of High-Quality Teaching

-- Identify child's strengths and celebrate successes - Highly focused lesson design with sharp learning objectives - High demands of pupil involvement - High levels of interaction for all pupils - Appropriate use of questioning, modelling and explaining on the part of the teacher - An emphasis on learning through dialogue, with regular opportunities for pupils to talk to both individually and in groups - An expectation that pupils will accept a level of responsibility for their own learning and work independently - Regular use of encouragement and authentic praise to engage and motivate pupils - Pre and post teaching - Extra reading session - Chunking lessons, providing visual prompts, using lesson specific language - Coloured overlays if appropriate - Enlarged text/exercise books - Instructions given in small chunks with visual cues - Legitimise movement breaks/fiddle toys if required
+- o Identify child's strengths and celebrate successes. - Highly focused lesson design with sharp learning objectives. - o High demands of pupil involvement. - o High levels of interaction for all pupils. - Appropriate use of questioning, modelling and explaining on the part of the teacher. - An emphasis on learning through dialogue, with regular opportunities for pupils to talk both individually and in groups. - An expectation that pupils will accept a level of responsibility for their own learning and work independently. - Regular use of encouragement and authentic praise to engage and motivate pupils. - Pre and post teaching to prepare the child for a lesson, and revisit learning afterwards. - o Extra reading session. - Chunking lessons, providing visual prompts, using lesson specific language. - Coloured overlays if appropriate. - Enlarged text/exercise books.